I began working out when I was 15. I slipped on my workout clothes and sneakers one morning and just started running.

 And just so you know, I’ve never starved myself a day in my life.
 I eat what I want when I want to eat it and if I feel like eating it.
 I don’t allow scales, charts, and percentages to run my culinary existence.

-Be sure to join the mailing list below for the best tips, tricks and much more from Fitness At Every Age.
+Be sure to join the mailing list below for access to exclusive freebies, a SMART fitness goals planner and worksheet, and much more.